zentyal/zentyal/docs/en/user/intro.rst

    Installer language select

-You can install using the default mode which deletes all disk contents and creates the partitions needed by eBox using *LVM* and asking less questions or using the expert mode which allows you to make your own partitioning.
-Most people should choose the default option unless they are installing on a server with special requeriments, like software RAID.
+You can install using the default mode which deletes all disk content and creates the partitions needed by eBox using *LVM* and asking less questions or using the expert mode which allows you to make your own partitioning.
+Most people should choose the default option unless they are installing on a server with special requirements, for instance software RAID.

 .. figure:: images/intro/ebox_installer-menu.png
    :scale: 50